 - You can find more tour operators on Cruise Critic and TripAdvisor.
 Both have helpful forums where you can find other recommendations and read reviews.

-- You can also consult the list of Belize tours offered by Get Your Guide; they are the world’s largest online platform for booking tours, attractions and activities.
+- You can also consult the list of Belize tours offered by Get Your Guide.
+They offer a wide variety of tours, attractions and activities, not just cave tubing.